videolan/vlc/doc/BUILD-win32.md

 ```
 Every time you build VLC, you will need to have the toolchain in your PATH.
 We recommend creating a script file to do this, so that you can call
-it when you start your build sesson:
+it when you start your build session:

 ```sh
 echo 'export PATH=/opt/llvm-mingw-20220906-msvcrt-ubuntu-18.04-x86_64/bin:$PATH' > toolchain.sh